Minimum Resource Threshold Policy Under Partial Interference

 \subsection{A Direct Approach Via Risk Minimization}

-In this section, we propose our preferred approach based on directly estimating the OMAR.
-We do this by recasting OMAR as a solution to a risk minimization problem with a specialized loss function $L (\LB, \bO_i)$ tailored for partial interference.
-Notably, by reframing the original problem as a risk minimization problem, we can use an array of methods in empirical risk minimization to directly obtain an estimate of $\LB^*$.
+In this section, we propose our preferred estimation approach based on directly estimating the {\OURR}.
+We do this by recasting $\LB_{\OV}^*$ and $\LB_{\SO}^*$ as solutions to risk minimization problems with specialized loss functions $L_{\OV}(\LB,\bO_i)$ and $L_{\SO} (\LB, \bO_i)$, respectively.
+Notably, by reframing the original problem as a risk minimization problem, we can leverage a wealth of methods in empirical risk minimization to directly obtain estimators of $\LB_{\OV}^*$ and $\LB_{\SO}^*$.